fusedio/fused-docs/docs/reference/fused/_options.md

 This function updates the global `options` object with a new value for a specified option.
 It supports setting values for nested options using dot notation.
-For example, if the `options` object has a nested structure, you can set a value for a nested attribute by specifying the option name in the form &quot;parent.child&quot;.
+For example, if the `options` object has a nested structure, you can set a value for a nested attribute by specifying the option name in the form "parent.child".

 **Arguments**: